VladCatalin19/gfx-framework-full-foss/README.md

 [Ghidra](https://github.com/NationalSecurityAgency/ghidra) and
 [VSCodium](https://github.com/VSCodium/vscodium).

-Note that this code should be used only for reference.
-It can be used to build the actual framework.
-Simply put the cpp's in _gfx-framework/src/components_, rerun the cmake command if you already built the project and you're done.
+The purpose of this code is to be used as reference, but it can also be used to build the framework.
+Put the cpp's in _gfx-framework/src/components_, remove GFXC_API from Camera and Transform declarations, (re)run cmake and build.
-No need to change CMakeLists.txt.
-It will prioritise the classes in the project over the classes from the precompiled libraries.